 Use Instructions

-Installing DAMPCOURSE CREAM requires a hammer drill, a 10 or 12 mm masonry drill bit, a 23 cm caulking gun, and a vacuum cleaner.
-To ensure correct installation, follow the instructions outlined below:
+Installing Damp Course Cream requires a hammer drill, a 10 or 12 mm masonry drill bit, a 23 cm caulking gun, and a vacuum cleaner.
+Follow the steps below to ensure correct installation:

-Locate a mortar joint at a position normally 150mm above ground level, or at or just above floor level so both sides of the wall are evident.
-If installation is undertaken from the inside, carefully remove any skirting boards present to reveal the lowest mortar course above the floor.
+Locate a suitable mortar joint approximately 150 mm above ground level, or at or just above floor level so both sides of the wall are evident.
+If installing from inside, carefully remove any skirting boards to expose the lowest mortar course above the floor.

-Mark holes at approximately 80 mm apart so that 3 holes can be drilled horizontally into the mortar bed of each length of brick of approximately 230 mm.
-The drilling depth should be approximately 10 mm less than the wall thickness.
-Avoid drilling holes directly above the vertical mortar joint as shown in Figure 1.
+Mark hole positions at roughly 80 mm apart so that 3 holes can be drilled horizontally into the mortar bed of each length of brick at approximately 230 mm.
+Drill each hole to a depth around 10 mm less than the wall thickness.
+Avoid drilling directly above vertical mortar joints as shown in Figure 1.

-Completely remove the dust from the holes using a vacuum cleaner fitted with a proper adapter that can suck the dust from inside of the holes.
-It is important that NO drill dust is left in the holes!
+Remove all drilling dust using a vacuum cleaner fitted with an adapter that extracts dust from inside the holes.
+Ensure you leave absolutely no drill dust behind.
+It is important that no drill dust is left in the holes.

 Figure 1.
 Positions for drilling

-Initial water repellency should be developed immediately after the cream is absorbed.
-However, the full strength of the water repellency within the treated mortar bed may take up to seven days or more after the cream is absorbed.
+Expect initial water repellency immediately after absorption.
+Full water‑repellent strength within the treated mortar bed may take seven days or longer.

 Typical Data